 The bottom line

-Outsourcing is helpful if you want to cut costs and focus on more valuable business activities.
+Outsourcing can help you cut costs and focus on more valuable business activities.

-But outsourcing is not without its challenges––lack of control and potential quality issues are significant considerations, especially if the outsourced work is critical to your business.
+However, outsourcing is not without its challenges.
+Lack of control and potential quality issues are significant considerations, especially if the work is critical to your business.

 In-House Assistant Vs. Contract Assistant Vs. Virtual Assistant

-More than half of the business executives we surveyed said that admin work is their top productivity buster.
-But finding the right support for your necessary admin work isn’t always easy.
+Over half of the business executives we surveyed said that admin work is their top productivity killer.
+However, finding the right support for administrative work isn’t always easy.

-Most leaders find themselves choosing between an in-house assistant, contractor, or virtual assistant.
+Most leaders choose between an in-house assistant, a contractor, or a virtual assistant.
 The right choice depends on your unique business structure, needs, and personal preferences.

 Let’s look at the key differences between outsourcing, contracting, and full-time hiring:

-• Virtual assistant: VAs work remotely, often handling administrative tasks, scheduling, and communications.
-VAs offer ultimate flexibility and cost savings, as you can hire them for just the hours you need.
-While they may not be physically present, tech makes it easy to stay connected and collaborate effectively.
-Typically, VAs are hired for long-term support but you have the flexibility to turn the service up and down based on need.
+- Virtual assistant: VAs work remotely, often handling administrative tasks, scheduling, and communications.
+VAs offer ultimate flexibility and cost savings, as you can hire them for only the hours you need.
+While they may not be physically present, tech makes connecting and collaborating easy.
+Typically, VAs are hired for long-term support, but you can turn the service on and off as needed.

 When to Choose an In-House Assistant

-An in-house assistant is a great choice when your business requirements include in-office tasks like greeting clients, answering calls, and managing front-desk activities.
+An in-house assistant is a great choice when your business requires in-office tasks such as greeting clients, answering calls, and managing front-desk activities.
 Your assistant essentially acts as on-site coverage – managing office operations or handling confidential documents that can’t leave the premises.

 When to Choose a Contract Assistant

 A contract assistant is the ideal choice when you need specialized support on a project-by-project basis.
-For example, contract assistants are helpful for organizing company events, covering for an assistant on leave, or managing temporary surges in workload.
+They can help organize company events, cover for an assistant on leave, or manage temporary workload surges.

-Since they’re hired for a specific period or task, contract assistants are highly focused, bringing in the necessary skills without the long-term commitment of a full-time hire.
+Contract assistants are highly focused since they are hired for a specific period or task.
+They bring the necessary skills without the long-term commitment of a full-time hire.

 Learn more: Tasks & duties you can outsource